FoalTS/foal/docs/fundamentals/services.md

 # Services

-Services are the core of FoalTS.
-They are used to perform many different tasks such as logging or fetching and writing data from and to a database.
+Services are one of core concepts of FoalTS.
+They are used to perform many different tasks such as logging, compute data, fetching and writing data from and to a database, etc.

 Basically a service can be any class that serves a restricted and well-defined purpose.
 You just need to insert the `@Service()` decorator on its top.
-Once done the service must be provided to a module so that it can be instantiated as a singleton.

 ```typescript
 import { App, Service } from '@foal/core';